ArpanPrj/Reproducibility2025/LinearModel/Coding_challenge_7.md

 coefficient for Treatment 2.

-Based on the results of the linear model in question 2, we dont need to fit the interaction term because the interaction is not significant as shown by anova and summary of the model.
+Based on the results of the linear model in question 2, we dont need to fit the interaction term because the interaction is not statistically significant (pvalue=1) as shown by anova and summary of the model.

 ``` r
 lm2<-lm(Emergence~Treatment+DaysAfterPlanting,data=plantdata)